-Anthony Mandal (Director), BA (Dunelm), MA PhD (Wales) is Reader in English Literature at Cardiff University.
+Anthony Mandal (Director), BA (Dunelm), MA PhD (Wales) is Reader in Print and Digital Cultures at Cardiff University.
 He is the author of Jane Austen and the Popular Novel: The Determined Author (2007), and co-editor of The Reception of Jane Austen in Europe (2007) and The English Novel, 1830–1836: A Bibliographical Survey of Prose Fiction Published in the British Isles (2003).
-He has recently completed the first full scholarly edition of Mary Brunton’s Regency best-seller, Self-Control: A Novel, to be published by Pickering & Chatto for 2014.
+He has recently completed the first full scholarly edition of Mary Brunton’s Regency best-seller, Self-Control: A Novel (2014).
 He is the developer of British Fiction, 1800–1829: A Database of Production, Circulation & Reception (1998–2004) and the Database of Mid-Victorian Wood-Engraved Illustration (2004–07), and is co-investigator in a follow-up project.
 He is the editor of Romantic Textualities: Literature and Print Culture, 1780–1840 and is one of the General Editors of the New Edinburgh Edition of the Collected Works of Robert Louis Stevenson (2009–20).
 His research interests include Jane Austen, nineteenth-century fiction, the gothic, print culture and history of the book, and digital humanities.
 He is currently working on various projects, including a collection of essays on Austen and Englishness, and a 230,000-word encyclopaedia of gothic publishing in the Romantic period, as well as an AHRC-funded pervasive media adaptation of Stevenson’s Jekyll and Hyde, entitled Jekyll 2.0: Embodying the Gothic Text.